-Name Туре Default Description throttle-times float array [no default] An array of throttle times in seconds (same as object-throttle-times; see page 182).
+Name Туре Default Description throttle-times float array [no default] An array of throttle times in seconds (same as object-throttle-times; see page 180).
 Acceptable values are positive numbers, 0, "high", "priority" and "stopped" or "paused".
 Note: The array must be in ascending order of throttle times, and if you use "stopped" or "paused" it must be the last entry in the array.
 Note: If the only throttle time is "high" or "priority" it means the object is a high priority object and updates for it will jump the user's output queue on the server.
-This should only be used for objects sending important and infrequent messages. purge-time integer -1 (no purge) Number of minutes from midnight to start purging (deleting the object from the Liberator's cache).
-See page 92 for a description and examples of how this option can be used to configure object purging. purge-period integer 1440 Number of minutes between purges.
-See page 92 for a description and examples of how this option can be used to configure object purging.
+This should only be used for objects sending important and infrequent messages. purge-time integer -1 (no purge) Only applies to directory objects.
+Number of minutes from midnight to start purging the objects in the directory (deleting them from the Liberator's cache).
+See page 80 for a description and examples of how this option can be used to configure object purging. purge-period integer 1440 Only applies to directory objects.
+Number of minutes between purges.
+See page 80 for a description and examples of how this option can be used to configure object purging.